 EWRI Congress 2018 is going to Minneapolis, Minnesota.
-Did you know that Minnesota has more that 90,000 miles of shoreline, which is more than Hawaii, California and Florida combined!
+Did you know that Minnesota has more that 90,000 miles of shoreline?
+That is more than Hawaii, California and Florida combined!

 Minneapolis is the perfect blend of natural beauty and urban sophistication.
 No other city has a chain of lakes, the mighty Mississippi and 200 miles of walking, biking and cross country ski trails within the city limits literally steps from the most vibrant arts and music scene outside NYC, the best shopping in the region and museums among the finest in the nation.
 From ski hills to shopping malls, Muskie to Monet, biking to Beef Bourguignon, Minneapolis is the American city where natural and urban drama share a single stage.

-Here is a quick guide to the top 10 icons that represent the city’s diverse offerings:
+Here is a quick guide to some top icons that represent the city’s diverse offerings:

 This has been Minneapolis’ signature sculpture since its completion by Claes Oldenburg and Coosje Van Bruggen in 1988.
 The spoon tips the scale at 5,800 pounds and the cherry weighs 1,200 pounds!
 The 11-acre Minneapolis Sculpture Garden, where the Spoonbridge and Cherry reside, is one of the largest of its kind and includes more than 40 works of art.
 It’s also just across the street from the renowned Walker Art Center.

 Featured in “Purple Rain,” this Minneapolis classic is still one of the hottest clubs in town.
 Stop in and rock out to musical stylings from major national acts and local emerging artists.
 It was named number five in the ClubTop100 Worldwide Rankings by Pollstar, January 2013, and third best large music club by Rolling Stone, April 2013.